iqlusioninc/veriform/spec/draft-veriform-spec.md

 with additional fields.
 No specific mitigation for this potential attack is presently provided.
 When using SHA-256 as a hash function with Verihash, message verifiers should be aware that the toplevel message is potentially extensible.

-To completely avoid this class of attacks, a hash algorithm which is not vulnerable to length extension attacks is recommended.

 ## Tagged Hashing